Myrtle rust is a serious fungal disease affecting the plant family Myrtaceae, which includes many Australian native species. The family includes:

 - Humans (on clothing, shoes and jewellery)

-Myrtle rust has been detected in many places on the eastern seaboard of NSW, Victoria and in Queensland.
+Myrtle rust has been detected in many places on the eastern seaboard of New South Wales, Victoria and in Queensland.
 It has also been found in Tasmania.
 If you are travelling out of an area where myrtle rust has been detected, do not carry Myrtaceae plant material with you.

 For bushwalkers and campers